-Visible Imaging Sensor (Color Camera)
+Visible Imaging Sensor (RGB Color Camera)

 Just like the human eye, visible cameras require light.
 Their performance is also greatly reduced by atmospheric conditions such as fog, haze, smoke, heat waves, and smog.
 This limits their applications to daytime and clear skies.
 This is why visible cameras often need to be paired with illumination or thermal infrared cameras in order to work at night or in low Lux scenes, or in environments that have fog, haze, smoke or sandstorms that can render visible cameras useless.
 Infiniti Electro-Optics highly recommends multi-sensor EO/IR systems for long-range surveillance and mission critical applications because of these reasons.